Tudor period: Edward VI: 1547–1553

 Dudley by contrast moved quickly after taking over an almost bankrupt administration in 1549.
 Working with his top aide William Cecil, Dudley ended the costly wars with France and Scotland and tackled finances in ways that led to some economic recovery.
 To prevent further uprisings he introduced countrywide policing, appointed Lords Lieutenants who were in close contact with London, and set up what amounted to a standing national army.
 Working closely with Thomas Cramner, the Archbishop of Canterbury, Dudley pursued an aggressively Protestant religious policy.
 They promoted radical reformers to high Church positions, with the Catholic bishops under attack.
 The use of the Book of Common Prayer became law in 1549; prayers were to be in English not Latin.
 The Mass was no longer to be celebrated, and preaching became the centerpiece of church services.

 Purgatory, Protestantism declared, was a Catholic superstition that falsified the Scriptures.
 Prayers for the dead were useless because no one was actually in Purgatory.
 It followed that prayers to saints, veneration of relics, and adoration of statues were all useless superstitions that had to end.
 For centuries devout Englishman had created endowments called chantries designed as good works that generated grace to help them get out of purgatory after they died.
 Many chantries were altars or chapels inside churches, or endowments that supported thousands of priests who said Masses for the dead.
 In addition there were many schools and hospitals established as good works.
 In 1547 a new law closed down 2,374 chantries and seized their assets.
-Although the Act required the money to go to "charitable" ends and the "public good," most of it appears to have gone to friends of the Court.
+Although the Act required the money to go to "charitable" ends and the "public good", most of it appears to have gone to friends of the Court.
 Historian A. G. Dickens has concluded:

-To Catholic opinion, the problem set by these legal confiscations ... [was] the disappearance of a large clerical society from their midst, the silencing of masses, the rupture of both visible and spiritual ties, which over so many centuries have linked rude provincial man with a great world of the Faith. ...
-The Edwardian dissolution exerted its profounder effects in the field of religion.
-In large part it proved destructive, for while it helped to debar a revival of Catholic devotion it clearly contain elements which injured the reputation of Protestantism.

 The new Protestant orthodoxy for the Church of England was expressed in the Forty-Two Articles of Faith in 1553.
 But when the king suddenly died, Dudley's last-minute efforts to make his daughter-in-law Lady Jane Grey the new sovereign failed after only nine days of her reign.
 Queen Mary took over and had him beheaded and had Jane Grey beheaded after Thomas Wyatt's Protestant rebellion against the marriage of the queen and Philip II of Spain less than a year later.